HMS Agincourt (1913): Construction and seizure

 The takeover caused considerable ill will in the Ottoman Empire, where public subscriptions had partially funded the ships.
 When the Ottoman government had been in a financial deadlock over the budget of the battleships, donations for the Ottoman Navy had come in from taverns, cafés, schools and markets, and large donations were rewarded with a "Navy Donation Medal".
-The seizure, and the gifts of the German battlecruiser Goeben and the cruiser Breslau to the Ottomans, influenced public opinion in the Empire to turn away from Britain, and they entered the war on the side of Germany and the Austro-Hungarian Empire against the Triple Entente of Britain, France, and Russia on 29 October, after Goeben had attacked Russian facilities in the Black Sea.
+As a result, the seizure, and the gifts of the German battlecruiser Goeben and the cruiser Breslau to the Ottomans, influenced public opinion in the Empire to turn away from Britain.
+Although there is no evidence that the seizure played any part in the Ottoman government's October 1914 decision to declare war on Britain and the Triple Entente, the Ottomans did curiously offer to transfer Sultân Osmân-ı Evvel to the Germans at the beginning of August 1914.
+Historian David Fromkin has speculated that this offer was made in exchange for signing a secret defensive alliance, and that the Ottomans extended it only after learning that their battleship had been seized by the British.

-The Royal Navy made modifications to Agincourt before commissioning her: in particular, it removed the flying bridge over the two centre turrets.
+The Royal Navy made modifications to Agincourt before commissioning her: in particular, it removed the flying boat deck over the two centre turrets.
 The ship was also initially fitted with Turkish-style lavatories that had to be replaced.
 Her name, "Agincourt", was a favourite of Churchill's, and had initially been allocated to a sixth vessel of the Queen Elizabeth class ordered under the 1914–15 Naval Estimates, but not yet begun at the war's outbreak.
 Her nickname, The Gin Palace, came from her luxurious fittings and a corruption of her name ("A Gin Court"), pink gin being a popular drink among Royal Navy officers at the time.

 The Admiralty was unprepared to man a ship of Agincourt's size on such short notice and her crew was drawn "from the highest and lowest echelons of the service: the Royal yachts, and the detention barracks."
 Agincourt's captain and executive officer came from HMY Victoria and Albert, most of whose crew was also transferred to Agincourt on 3 August 1914.
 Most of the naval reservists had already been called up by this time and sent to other ships, so a number of minor criminals who had had their sentences remitted were received from various naval prisons and detention camps.